The ultimate guide to pitching your game

-The GamesIndustry.biz Investment Summit Online returns next week, featuring two days of talks, meetings, roundtables with legal specialists and Valve, an exclusive Discord, a Zoom networking event, and more.
+The GamesIndustry.biz Investment Summit Online returned in 2020, featuring two days of talks, meetings, roundtables with legal specialists and Valve, an exclusive Discord, a Zoom networking event, and more.

-One-to-one meetings between indie developers and publishers or investors are at the heart of the event, which celebrates its tenth anniversary next week.
+One-to-one meetings between indie developers and publishers or investors were at the heart of the event, which celebrated its tenth anniversary.
 The Investment Summit has seen millions of dollars of investment reach developers over the past decade.

 But to get that coveted investment, creators have just 30 minutes to pitch their products.
-Pitching can be intimidating, so before the Investment Summit Online kicks off on September 9, take the time to read our ultimate guide to pitching.
+But pitching can be intimidating, so take the time to read our ultimate guide to pitching.

 And it starts with a talk from Jason Della Rocca, co-founder of investor Execution Labs and former executive director of the International Game Developers Association.
 In this video, Della Rocca starts with a simple assessment: most developers suck at pitching.